 Imagine finding the perfect house online, then pulling up to the showing to see a front yard worse for wear and devoid of any TLC.
-No matter how nice the inside of the home, you might pass on it simply because you suspect the owners skimped in other areas of maintenance not readily visible.
+No matter how nice the inside of the home is, you might pass on it simply because you suspect the owners skimped in other areas of maintenance not readily visible.
 Avoid putting potential buyers of your home in this situation by using simple landscaping ideas to create curb appeal.

 Install flower boxes - This quick and easy way to brighten the exterior of your home also proves the least expensive.
 Home improvement stores offer flower boxes in a variety of materials, from plastic to iron.
 Choose a material that complements your home; for example, if you have a fence or porch railing made from wrought iron, look for flower boxes made from the same material.
 Opt for annuals in bright colors that complement your home's exterior paint and trim, and plant varying sizes and textures in a zigzag pattern instead of in a straight row, which lacks imagination.
 Keep an eye on your flowers the entire time your house is on the market and replace any that don't survive the transplantation.
 If you plan to fasten the flower boxes to your home, instead of draping them over a railing, have your professional handyman handle the job to avoid causing damage.

 Place planter boxes - If the exterior of your home does not allow for easy installation of flower boxes, use portable planter boxes instead.
 This also allows you to take them with you to your next home instead of leaving the investment behind.
 Home improvement stores also carry a large selection of planters, and the larger ones will give you more options in terms of plant type and size.
 For example, you wouldn't want to plant a rosemary tree in a flower box, but you most certainly could in a planter box.